Translated by MATCHA

 Enjoy Ueno, The Heart of the Old Downtown

-The traditional downtown atmosphere combined with the modernity of Tokyo fuse together in Ueno, making this neighborhood a great area for entertainment, education, and dining, all within an incredibly convenient location in Tokyo.
+The traditional downtown atmosphere combined with the modern side of Tokyo fuse together in Ueno, making this neighborhood a great area for entertainment, education, and dining, all within an incredibly convenient location in Tokyo.
 If you are coming to Tokyo or Japan, be sure to stop by to discover for yourself what Ueno has to offer.